jtxi123/CaeliA-Device/README.md

 The current platform used is ThingsBoard which allows also also to issue RPC commands that the device can interpret.
 Curtrently the following
 RPC calls over MQTT are implemented:

-    * setOffset: Add offset to CO2 reading
+    setOffset: Add offset to CO2 reading
-    * calibration: Zero calibration of  device (400 ppm)
+    calibration: Zero calibration of  device (400 ppm)
-    * userMessage: Display a message for the user
+    userMessage: Display a message for the user
-    * setLedState: Force LEDs on(2)/off(0)/warning_level(1)
+    setLedState: Force LEDs on(2)/off(0)/warning_level(1)
-    * setWarnings: Define warning and danger levels
+    setWarnings: Define warning and danger levels

-The cloud platform can be used to configure dasboards to present show the device data